aashish936/python_by_durga_notes/Session12.md

 4. Duplicates are allowed
 5. Heterogeneous objects are allowed.
 6. We can preserve insertion order and we can differentiate duplicate objects by using index.
-7. Hence index will play very important role in Tuple also.
+Hence index will play very important role in Tuple also.
-8. Tuple support both +ve and -ve index.
-9. +ve index means forward direction(from left to right) 10.-ve index means backward direction(from right to left)
+Tuple support both +ve and -ve index. +ve index means forward direction(from left to right) and -ve index means backward direction(from right to left)
-11. We can represent Tuple elements within Parenthesis and with comma seperator.
+7. We can represent Tuple elements within Parenthesis and with comma seperator.
-12. Parenethesis are optional but recommended to use.
+Parenethesis are optional but recommended to use.

+1. Order is applicable
+2. Duplicates are allowed
+3. Hetrogeneous Objects
+4. Indexing and Slicing

+    *5. Immutable(Once Tuple is created then we can't change its contain) *6. ( ) perenthities but it is optional.
-13. Tuple is Read Only version of List.
+Hence Tuple is Read Only version of List.

-eg.
     t = (10, 'neha', 20, 10)

-    this is with Parenethesis,
+    this is with perenthities,
     Duplicates are allow,
     Hetrogeneous objects are allowed.

     print(t[0])     >> 10 # this 10 at 0 index.
     print(t[-1])    >> 10 # this 10 at 3rd or -1 index.

-- By using index we can differanciate duplicate elements.
+    By using index we can differanciate duplicate elements.
-- So ordered will be preserved by using index.
+    So ordered will be preserved by using index.

     t = 10, 'neha', 20, 10
-- if you don't want to perenthities
+    if you don't want to perenthities

-Q. How we will come to know that t is tuple. print(type(t))  -> Class 'Tuple'
+Q. How we will come to know that t is tuple.
+    print(type(t))  -> Class 'Tuple'

 Example1 of List:-